abhisekpadhi/cd-browser-agent/README.md

 ## Architecture

--   We will use a vision model
+-   This project implements a vision model based browser control agents.
 -   In a web-page a user can do following actions - `input`, `click` or `extract data`

 -   First, we generate an action plan